-A graduate of Loughborough College of Art and Design, Alison currently lives and works in Lincolnshire.
+Alison Coaten, a graduate of Loughborough College of Art and Design, currently lives and works in Lincolnshire.

 Throughout her life Alison has maintained a deep fascination with the human desire to make sense of existence through religion, myth and folklore and its use of art to create concrete images of worship in the forms of icons and idols.